okx/cosmy-wasmy/CONTRIBUTING.md

 # Contributing

-Thank you for considering making contributions to Cosmy Wasmy!
+Thank you for considering making contributions to Okx Wasmy!

 There are two ways you can contribute to the extension:
 1. Code contributions - Bug fixes, new features, refactors etc